What is the relationship between Triple-R Lights and Lazer Lamps?

 How long are these lights built to last?

-While all our lights come with a five year warranty, they are built to last much longer with an LED lifespan of at least 50,000 hours.
+Triple-R Lights are built to last for many years, with an LED lifespan of at least 50,000 hours.
+They also come with a five-year warranty.

 How tough are these lights?

-From material selection right through to production and a vigorous test program, Triple-R products have been built to be the toughest lights on the market.
+From material selection right through to production and a vigorous test program, Triple-R Lights have been built to be the toughest lights on the market.
 Solid State light sources (LED) are inherently robust (no filament to break), while our LED light bars also have fully Aluminium enclosures and hard-coated Polycarbonate lenses.
-Our products are also sealed to IP67 water-tightness level so that whatever you put your vehicle through, you can rest assured these lights won't let you down.
+They are also sealed to IP67 (some products IP68) water-tightness level, ensuring they can withstand even the most extreme conditions.

 How bright are these lights?

-We are the choice for motorsport teams around the world, as well as selected vehicle manufacturers and importers.
-From the very beginning of our product develoment process, through every stage of the manufacturing process, we are striving to produce products with the very highest performance and build quality.
-There is no compromise in acheiving the most that the latest component technologies can deliver, translating into a safer, more enjoyable driving experinece for our customers.
+Triple-R Lights are known for their high performance and build quality, making them a popular choice for motorsport teams and vehicle manufacturers around the world.
+From the very beginning of our product development process, through every stage of the manufacturing process, we are striving to produce products with the very highest performance and build quality.
+There is no compromise in achieving the most that the latest component technologies can deliver, translating into a safer, more enjoyable driving experience for our customers.

 What is the difference between lumens and lux?